tagDiv/013/readme.txt

 == Changelog ==
 = v1.2 =
 * NEW: Theme Color Settings.
-The Theme Accent Color can now be changed using the WordPress Theme Customizer.
+The Theme Accent Color and the Text Logo Color can now be changed using the WordPress Theme Customizer.
 * NEW: Page Templates.
 We have added X new predefined page templates which can be set on any page.
 * NEW: Theme API now supports css generator
 * Update: Better animation for search form input fields on focus